Society of Merchant Venturers: History

 In the 19th century the society helped to fund the building of Clifton Suspension Bridge and members of the society helped to establish the Great Western Railway.
 In the 1860s the society acted with the Bristol Corporation to put Clifton Down and the adjoining Durdham Down under the control of a single Downs Committee.
 The society's members wanted to protect the land from future development and ensure that it remained available to the people of the city.
 The creation of the Downs Act in 1861 brought together Clifton Down with Durdham Down, setting out a long-term partnership to protect this open green space.
 Representatives from Bristol City Council and members of the society form the Downs Committee which meets regularly to ensure that the Downs is maintained and improved for the long term.
 Alderman Proctor's Drinking Fountain on Clifton Down was built in 1872 by G. and H. Godwin in a Gothic Revival style to commemorate the society's presentation in 1861 of "certain rights over Clifton Down made to the citizens" of Bristol.

 The society contributed a total sum of £26 towards the construction of the statue of Edward Colston, which was completed in 1895 – 170 years after Colston's death.
 With growing awareness in the late 20th century of his involvement in the Bristol slave trade, there were protests and petitions for changes to institutions named after Colston, alterations to the statue's plaque, or for the statue to be removed, culminating in June 2020, when the statue was toppled and dumped in Bristol Harbour by Black Lives Matter protesters.
 After the statue was toppled, the Merchant Venturers issued a statement saying that the organisation was "deeply sorry for its historic part in the suffering of every man, woman and child resulting from this abhorrent trade in human lives."
 The statement also described Bristol's role in the transatlantic trafficking and enslavement of African people as "a shameful part of the city’s history".

+In the 16th century the society had maintained a free school for mariners' children under the Merchants' Hall in King Street.
+A century later sailors were being instructed in the 'Arte of Navigacion'.
+This was to evolve into the Merchant Venturers' Technical College in Unity Street towards the end of the 19th century when over 2,500 students were enrolled.
+When University College, Bristol achieved its charter as the University of Bristol in 1909, the Merchant Venturers' Technical College provided the faculty of engineering, whilst the remaining departments of the college eventually became: